Johnston Unit, TX

 Did You Know?

-Before you travel, confirm the inmate is assigned to the unit and that they have visitation privileges; call the unit for final confirmation.
+Johnston Unit is in Texas.
+Before you travel, confirm the inmate is assigned to Johnston Unit and that they have visitation privileges.
+Call the unit for final confirmation before making the trip.

 This guide is based on feedback from dozens of families and official facility documentation.
 Learn how we verify